adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

-# Practice: pragmatic plan to validate, apply, and leverage Persistent Democracy for societal improvement
+# Practice: pragmatic plan to validate, apply, and leverage Adaptive Democracy for societal improvement

 This section summarizes <chapter-ref slug="/realistic-plan-for-change">.

-Persistent Democracy would be logistically complex, and a major shift from existing paradigms.
+Adaptive Democracy would be logistically complex, and a major shift from existing paradigms.
 It must first be validated in small *private* organizations with low stakes.
 Doing so will give time to solve logistical problems and create necessary tools.

-I will soon found Persistent Democracy Labs to do general structural work, then a persistently democratic political party and a persistently democratic consumer cooperative, since these two organizations would provide interesting case studies that could simultaneously safely attempt to produce real immediate societal improvement.
+I will soon found Adaptive Democracy Labs to do general structural work, then a adaptively democratic political party and a adaptively democratic consumer cooperative, since these two organizations would provide interesting case studies that could simultaneously safely attempt to produce real immediate societal improvement.

-it would be unwise to experiment immediately in our governments. we must first validate Persistent Democracy in *private* organizations, ones where the stakes aren't as high as they are in government (examples could be clubs, online communities, cooperatives, homeowners associations, etc). refer to this page to get the details
+it would be unwise to experiment immediately in our governments. we must first validate Adaptive Democracy in *private* organizations, ones where the stakes aren't as high as they are in government (examples could be clubs, online communities, cooperatives, homeowners associations, etc). refer to this page to get the details

 # Possible Objections

-## Wouldn't Persistent Voting be unstable and chaotic?
+## Wouldn't Adaptive Voting be unstable and chaotic?
 Or would it be stressful and take too much of people's time?

 No, stabilization buckets and periodic update schedules.

-## Would Persistent Democracy be too logistically complex?
+## Would Adaptive Democracy be too logistically complex?

 In the immediate future yes.
-However it's not that hard to imagine how it could be [sanely implemented](/persistent-logistics).
+However it's not that hard to imagine how it could be [sanely implemented](/adaptive-logistics).

 Luckily we need to validate it in low-risk private contexts first, which gives us time to work out logistical details and resolve problems.